 Group-friendly: Special Events, Adopt-A-Highway Trash Pickups, Service Projects, Plant-A-Row for the Hungry (PAR) Garden

-Family-friendly: PAR Garden, Petting Zoo, Adopt-A-Highway Trash Pickup, Special Events, Service Projects
+Family-friendly: PAR Garden, Petting Zoo, Adopt-A-Highway Trash Pickups, Special Events, Service Projects

 Ongoing: Greenway Ambassadors, Marketing & Social Media, Cabin Docents, Special Events, Membership & Administrative, Elementary & Middle School Afterschool Activity Leaders, Dog Park Greeters, Exceptional Equestrians Program, Petting Zoo

-Episodic: Camp Equipment Repair, Kids Night Out, Afterschool Activity Leader, Fall & Spring Horse Shows, Special Events, Photography, Videography
+Episodic: Kids Night Out, Afterschool Activity Leader, Fall & Spring Horse Shows, Special Events, Photography, Videography, Greenway Race Series

 No matter your talent or schedule, there is a volunteer opportunity available for you.
 Remember, a few hours a week – or a month – can make a difference.

 Discover your passion and begin your volunteer adventure today!
 Volunteer hours can earn you and your family an Annual Greenway Membership, too.

 Start where you are.
 Use what you have.
 Do what you can.
 We Need Your Help!

 The variety of Greenway volunteer opportunities gives volunteers the ability to find the perfect fit for any schedule or skill set.
 Greenway ambassadors engage in community outreach to recruit and inform potential volunteers by attending public events.
 Ambassadors are an extension of Greenway staff!